LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

 * Moreover, an application can check if the mesh is bound to a `Sidre`_ group by calling ``hasSidreGroup()`` on the mesh.

-* Once the mesh is imported, the application can operate on it, e.g., :ref:`outputToVTK`, etc., as illustrated in the above code snippet.
+* Once the mesh is imported, the application can operate on it, e.g.
+  :ref:`outputToVTK`, etc., as illustrated in the above code snippet.

 * Any subsequent changes to the mesh are reflected accordingly to the